A $\Lambda$-adic Kudla lift: Introduction

 for $k\geq 6$ an even integer, obtaining in particular an explicit formula for the Fourier-Jacobi coefficients of the lifted form $\mathcal{L}_k(f)$ in terms of $f$.
 In this article we adress a problem first proposed by Finis in his thesis, \cite[p.
 6]{finis}: for $p\geq 5$ a prime which splits in a fixed imaginary quadratic number field $K/\Q$, we construct $p$-adic analytic families of Picard modular forms varying in weight and level, which interpolate the classical Kudla lifts of Hida families of elliptic cusp forms with Nebentypus.
 In order to do so, we first recall the definition of the level $1$ Kudla lift.
 As we shall see, the Fourier-Jacobi coefficients obtained by Finis, which are so-called generalized theta functions in the terminology of Shimura \cite{shimura}, do not vary $p$-adically.
 This leads to our first result, namely the construction of a suitable modification of the above lift, which we call the $p$-modified lift:

 for a certain congruence subgroup $\Gamma\subset \GU(2,1)(\Q)$.
-This procedure can be thought of as a sort of $p$-stabilization of the level $1$ Kudla lift.
-Indeed, the effect of this modification is that of adding a factor $p$ in the level, and of removing any $p$-power from the coefficients.
+Here and throughout this article, $S_{k-1}(\Gamma_1(p^rD), \omega_{K/\Q})$ is the space of modular forms of weight $k-1$, level $\Gamma_1(p^rD)$ and Nebentypus $\omega_{K/\Q}$ at $D$.
+In particular, any Nebentypus at $p$ is allowed.
+The above procedure can be thought of as a sort of $p$-stabilization of the level $1$ Kudla lift.
+Indeed, the effect of this modification is that of adding $p$ in the level, and of removing any $p$-power from the coefficients.
 However, we note here that we have not been able to compare this procedure with the usual $p$-stabilization of eigenforms.
-Having removed the obstruction to the interpolation of the level $1$ Kudla lift, we get the following result (see Theorem \ref{main} in the text for a more general version): \begin{namedthm}{Main Theorem} Given a Hida family $\mathfrak{F}(\kappa)$ with ordinary specializations for $k\in \Z$, there exists a $\Lambda$-adic Fourier-Jacobi expansion defining a $\Lambda$-adic Picard modular form $\mathfrak{L}_{\omega^j}(\mathfrak{F})(\kappa)$, for $\omega$ the Teichm\"uller character, such that
+Having removed the obstruction to the interpolation of the level $1$ Kudla lift, we get the following result (see Theorem \ref{main} in the text for a more general version): \begin{namedthm}{Main Theorem} Given a Hida family $\mathfrak{F}(\kappa)$ with ordinary specializations for $k\in \Z$, there exists a $\Lambda$-adic Fourier-Jacobi expansion defining a $\Lambda$-adic Picard modular form $\mathfrak{L}(\mathfrak{F})(\kappa)$, such that

 where $\Omega_0$ is a period only depending on $K$. \end{namedthm}

 It is noteworthy that both the level $1$ and the $p$-modified lifts are never ordinary in the sense of Hida.
 Indeed, for each rational prime $q$, the eigenvalue attached to $q$ of any eigenform obtained by this lift will not be invertible modulo $q$.